-Navigating the appeals process can be tricky and emotional, like your life is still not in your hands because it’s tied up in the courts.
+Navigating the appeals process can be tricky and emotional- and you may feel your life is still not in your hands because it continues to be tied up in the courts.

 Courts of Appeal – Intermediate Appeals Courts